Henry-Sarabia/igdb/examples/characterphotos/README.md

 [here](https://golang.org/doc/install).

-To build this example, navigate to the containing directory and use the Go build tool like follows.
+To build this example, navigate to the containing directory and use the Go build tool as follows.

 ```
 go build
 ```

-This command will have built the example into an executable and can now be run.
+This command will have built the example into an executable and can now be run from the command line.

 ### Usage
 To run this example you will need a valid IGDB API key.
 If you do not have one